Ibex Labs

 The technical surface I cover.

-Best fit is Solana/Sui, RWA, credit, stablecoin, payments, migration, and protocol-adjacent teams where backend systems and onchain code have to work together cleanly.
+Best fit is AI-native products, onchain finance, payments, protocol infrastructure, and any team where backend systems, data pipelines, and product have to work together cleanly.

 Solana protocol work